Josh-Varney/EstateChain/README.md

 ## Additional Information

-If you need help with setting up the development environment or troubleshooting, feel free to reach out to the team or refer to our documentation.
+If you need help with setting up the development environment or troubleshooting, feel free to reach out out to up2138017@myport.ac.uk.